The "Good" Bacteria Your Gut Loves

 While the first half of the 20th century focused on selling probiotics through yogurt, the second half coincided with the development and sale of dietary supplements.
 Beginning in the 1980s, people began to be more interested in increasing the body’s antimicrobial resistance, paving the way for probiotics to be introduced to the market as a natural, non-antibiotic alternative.
-They began to be marketed and sold as either food (think fermented foods like yogurt, kefir, kombucha, and kimchi) or dietary supplements –– a trend that has not only continued today, but completely exploded, as probiotics seem to be everywhere we turn.
+They began to be marketed and sold as either food (think fermented foods like yogurt, kefir, kombucha, and kimchi) or dietary supplements––a trend that not only continueS today, but has gained steam in recent years, as probiotics seem to be everywhere we turn.

 The Georgians themselves attributed this to their longevity, so much so that they even had a popular saying: 'If you want to live long, drink more sour milk.'